kristinemlarson/gnssrefl/tests/use_cases/use_utqi.md

 There don't appear to be Beidou data at this site, so you should hand-edit those frequencies out of the json file.
 You should also set the final azimuth region.
 This was my [starter json file](utqi.json) In retrospect, I should have limited the azimuths a little more.
+Now run the main module for estimating reflector height.

 <code>gnssir utqi 2020 1 -year_end 2022 -doy_end 243</code>

 ###  Assess the results

-Use the <code>daily_avg</code> to consolidate your results and estimate snow accumulation.
+Use the <code>daily_avg</code> module to consolidate your results and estimate snow accumulation.
 I am using a median value of 50 cm and a minimum of 50 retrievals.
 You can certainly play with those parameters.

 <code>daily_avg utqi 0.5 50</code>